hsiaoyi0504/awesome-cheminformatics/README.md

 * [Chemoinformatics for Drug Discovery](https://onlinelibrary.wiley.com/doi/book/10.1002/9781118742785) - Materials about how to use Chemoinformatics strategies to improve drug discovery results.
 * [Molecular Descriptors for Chemoinformatics](https://onlinelibrary.wiley.com/doi/book/10.1002/9783527628766) - More than 3300 descriptors and related terms for chemoinformatic analysis of chemical compound properties.

+### Websites

+* [Synthical](https://synthical.com) - AI-powered collaborative research environment.
+You can use it to get recommendations of articles based on reading history, simplify papers, find out what articles are trending, search articles by meaning (not just keywords), create and share folders of articles, see lists of articles from specific companies and universities, and so on.

 <a id="see-also"></a>
 ## See Also